Commonweal (newspaper)

-Commonweal was a British socialist newspaper founded in 1885 by the newborn Socialist League.
+The Commonweal was a British socialist newspaper founded in 1885 by the newborn Socialist League.
 Its aims were to spread socialist views and to win over new recruits.

 William Morris, founder of the League, was its chief writer, money finder and "responsible head".
 Edward Aveling was the sub-editor.
-Before the last meeting of the Social Democratic Federation Morris and Aveling visited Frederick Engels to discuss their proposed paper.
-The first number appeared at the beginning of February 1885.John Turner, Ernest Belfort Bax and Eleanor Marx also regularly contributed articles.
+Before the last meeting of the Social Democratic Federation, Morris and Aveling visited Frederick Engels to discuss their proposed paper.
+The first number appeared at the beginning of February 1885.
+John Turner, Ernest Belfort Bax and Eleanor Marx also regularly contributed articles.
 Its publishing office was at Great Queen Street, London.
-At first it appeared as a monthly (with supplements) from February, 1885 to May 1st 1886.
+At first it appeared as a monthly (with supplements) from February, 1885 to May 1, 1886.
 It then commenced as a weekly.
-Aveling was unable to devote the necessary time on a weekly basis and Bax replaced him as sub-editor.